klugerama/webmin-dnsmasq/README.md

 ## Organization
 Settings for DNSMasq are broken down into three general categories - DNS settings, DHCP settings, and BOOTP/TFTP settings.
 Selecting the corresponding tab will show a series of icons with more specific sections under each category.

 All settings correspond to specific configuration options identified in the DNSMasq documentation.
-For any given option, hovering the mouse over the help icon will show the name of the option and a brief description of what it does, and how to specify parameters for that option (if any).
+For any given option, hovering the mouse over the help icon to the right of the description will show the name of the option, a brief explanation of what it does, and how to specify parameters for that option (if any).

 ### Simple options
 Most options are either simply enabled or disabled.
 Some others may have one or a few values that must be specified in order to enable them.
 To enable an option, click the checkbox to the left of the option and click `Save`.
 More than one option at a time may be enabled or disabled.